Women's Studies Faculty Project Development Grant

 - Prepare a budget for this award, indicating whether the award would be used for a course release or for other project development activities (total expenditures not to exceed the equivalent of one course replacement by an adjunct faculty member).
 If the award is to be used for a course release, please also have your department chair/program director and your dean sign the application cover sheet.

-The application cover sheet and proposal should be submitted as one PDF or Word document to the Luann Dummer Center for Women, firstname.lastname@example.org, no later than Friday, April 6, 2018.
+The application cover sheet and proposal should be submitted as one PDF or Word document to the Luann Dummer Center for Women, firstname.lastname@example.org, no later than 4:30 pm on Friday, April 5, 2019.
 Members of the LDCW Advisory Board and Women’s Studies Advisory Committee will then review applications and notify applicants of their decision.